-You can set a message (like an inspirational message) which others can read even when you are offline, or you can select from the default options present in the app.
+You can set a message (like an inspirational message) that others can read even when you are offline, or you can select from the default options present in the app.

 Android users can change their status from Menu > Status.

 iPhone users can change their status from Settings > Profile > Status.

 One can save a lot of mobile data by disabling automatic media download.